StratusLab/documentation/users-tutorial/src/main/markdown/09-customized-images.md

 More information on all of these processes can be found in the [Users Guide][users-guide].

+For now, take a look at the options available for the command by using the `--help` option.

 ## Image Metadata

 After creating an image, it must be registered in the Marketplace